wikimediabrasil/wiki_infographics-backend/README.md

 Wiki Infographics is a platform to leverage structured information within Wikimedia projects to create informative and visually engaging infographics in both fixed and dynamic formats, under an open license.
 It is available at https://infographics.toolforge.org.

-The frontend codebase is also available in this repository [wiki_infographics ](https://github.com/WikiMovimentoBrasil/wiki_infographics)
+The frontend codebase is available in this repository [wiki_infographics ](https://github.com/WikiMovimentoBrasil/wiki_infographics)

 ## Table of Contents